edeleastar/moodle-book/readme.md

 ###On Bitbucket:

-Bitbucket have a similiar mechanism for hosting static sites:
+Bitbucket has a similar mechanism for hosting static sites:

 - [Hosting Static Sites on Bitbucket](https://confluence.atlassian.com/display/BITBUCKET/Publishing+a+Website+on+Bitbucket)